jumph-io/Jumph/README.md

 =====

 Jumph is not production ready yet.
 However, if you want to install it already or you want to contribute, follow these steps:
+- install bower `npm install -g bower`
+- install grunt `npm install -g grunt-cli`
+- run `bower install` to get bower dependencies
-- Run `bower install`
+- Run `npm install` to install grunt dependencies
+- Run `grunt` to install your assets
-- Run `composer install`
+- Run `composer install` to install php dependencies
-- Make sure a database is present and the connection has been set
+- Make sure a database is present and the connection has been set in `app/config/parameters.yml`
 - Run `php app/console doctrine:schema:update --force`
 - Open up Jumph and register yourself on the temporary registration page